deependersingla/accredible_ruby/README.md

 ### Notes
 1) Failed requests (such as the ones requesting non-existent entities) will throw `Accredible::AccredibleError`.

-2) We recommened to run actions as backgroung jobs, so that user don't have to wait.
+2) We recommened to run actions as background jobs, so that user don't have to wait.

 ## Contributing